wellping/wellping.github.io/study-file-setup.md

 If you want to easily create a study file, consider using **[Well Ping Study File Editor](https://wellping.github.io/study-file-editor/)**.
 With this editor, you can create, save, and load an editor file, and eventually export the editor file as a JSON study file that could be used by Well Ping.

+*Note: The editor is incomplete as of now and may not support all features in Well Ping.*

 #### Example Editor Files

 TODO